cojored/BlazeBucks/README.md

 # BlazeBucks
-This is the economy discord bot for the minecraft server Surivor MC.
+This is the economy discord bot for the minecraft server Survivor MC.